cirruslabs/vm-images/README.md

+# Before building for your own GCP project

 ## Create WinRM firewall rule

 By default traffic on `tcp:5986` is not allowed so we need to add a firewall rule for a project we want to build images for: